DFHack/dfhack/README.rst

                  and are not flagged as tame), but you are allowed to mark them for slaughter.
 Grabbing wagons results in some funny spam, then they are scuttled.

+Subcommands that persist until disabled or DF quit:

 :stable-cursor:  Saves the exact cursor position between t/q/k/d/etc menus of dwarfmode.
 :patrol-duty:    Makes Train orders not count as patrol duty to stop unhappy thoughts.
                  Does NOT fix the problem when soldiers go off-duty (i.e. civilian).